What is diabetes?

 Have blurry vision

-If these symptoms aren’t diagnosed quickly, children can get a dangerous problem called diabetic ketoacidosis Diabetic Ketoacidosis Diabetes is a disease in which your blood sugar (glucose) levels are too high.
+Sometimes a dangerous problem called diabetic ketoacidosis Diabetic Ketoacidosis Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 Diabetic ketoacidosis is a serious complication of diabetes.
 It's often called DKA.
-With DKA, your blood sugar... read more .
-This happens when the body starts using fat instead of blood sugar for energy.
-In diabetic ketoacidosis, your child may:
+With DKA, your blood sugar... read more happens.
+It starts suddenly and can be the first sign of diabetes in children.
+If you have diabetic ketoacidosis, you may:

-Have breath that smells like nail polish remover
+Have breath that smells fruity and like nail polish remover

 Breathe deeply and very fast